PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/about-msal-browser.md

 -   `@azure/msal-browser` is meant to be used in [Single-Page Application scenarios](/entra/identity-platform/vscenario-spa-overview.md).

--   Before using `@azure/msal-browser` you will need to [register a Single Page Application in Azure AD](/entra/identity-platform/scenario-spa-app-registration.md) to get a valid `clientId` for configuration, and to register the routes that your app will accept redirect traffic on.
+-   Before using `@azure/msal-browser` you will need to [register a Single Page Application in Microsoft Entra ID](/entra/identity-platform/scenario-spa-app-registration.md) to get a valid `clientId` for configuration, and to register the routes that your app will accept redirect traffic on.

 ## Installation